 id, but that’s

-Once that alert is exported you can, of course, do things to it.
 At my client’s site we have a user who has a number of environments: dev, staging, prod and so on.
-He created alerts for one environment in the Wavefront console, then exported them and made them into ERB templates.
-He now has a simple build job which takes those templates and few parameters and generates a whole batch of alerts, tailored for one or many environements, and and pushes them back up to Wavefront.
-If he wants to change the severity of an alert, he does it in one place, and it’s enacted everywhere.
+He created alerts for the first environment in the Wavefront console, then exported them and made them into ERB templates.
+Now, when he stands up a new environment, a script combines those templates with a few parameters to generate a whole new set of alerts, which it pushes to Wavefront.
+When he tears down an environment, a script deletes all alerts tagged with the environment being destroyed.
+Infrastucture as code, and alerts as part of your infrastructure.

 What else can we do with the alerts CLI?
 Well, we can easily snooze